Albuquerque International Balloon Fiesta brings colorful displays to the New Mexico sky

-The Albuquerque International Balloon Fiesta is ready to bring colorful displays to the New Mexico sky.
+The Albuquerque International Balloon Fiesta has brought colorful displays to the New Mexico sky in an international event that attracts hundreds of thousands of spectators every year.

-The event is scheduled to start at sunrise on Saturday with a drone light show and mass ascension of hot air balloons.
-Over nine days, local residents and visitors are expected to be treated to a cavalcade of colorful and special-shaped balloons.
+The event started Saturday with a drone light show before sunrise followed by a mass ascension of hot air balloons.
+Over nine days, local residents and visitors will be treated to a cavalcade of colorful and special-shaped balloons.

 The fiesta has morphed into one of the most photographed events in the world, now based at Balloon Fiesta Park.
 Balloon designs have featured cartoon animals, Star Wars characters and even the polar bear found on Klondike bars.

-Nearly 830,000 people from around the world attended last year’s festival.
+Nearly 830,000 people from around the world attended last year’s event.
 Scheduled nighttime events include fireworks and balloon glows, in which hot air balloons are inflated and lit up from the ground.

 The launch window opens Saturday evening for what is billed as one of the biggest events in aviation: the Gordon Bennett competition.
 The winner of the gas balloon race is the one who flies the farthest distance.

-Visitors to the event also can pay to go aloft for views of the Sandia Mountains to the west and Santa Fe farther north.
+Visitors to the event also can pay to go aloft for views of the Sandia Mountains to the west and New Mexico's capital, Santa Fe, farther north.

 “It has become part of the culture,” Parks said.
 “The thread, if you will, of those here.”